 The bill establishes a "physician well-being program" aimed at addressing career fatigue and well-being for licensed physicians and physician assistants in Washington.
-This program is defined to include peer-to-peer interactions, limited to three sessions per participant annually, and is designed to connect participants with health resources without evaluating specific patient care or misconduct.
-The program must be formally established in writing by employers or professional organizations and cannot include individuals with financial interests in the program.
+This program is defined to include peer-to-peer interactions, limited to three sessions per participant every 12 months, and is designed to connect participants with health resources without evaluating specific patient care or misconduct.
+The program must be formally established in writing by an employer or a professional organization and cannot include individuals with financial interests in the program.
 Additionally, it clarifies that quality improvement plans are not considered part of this well-being program.

 Furthermore, the bill amends existing laws regarding reporting requirements for health care professionals.
-It introduces confidentiality protections for records created by the physician well-being program, exempting them from public disclosure and discovery, while still allowing for the introduction of certain information in civil actions related to the license holder's participation in the program.
-However, if a license holder is deemed unable to practice safely or if a patient has been harmed, a report must be made to the appropriate disciplinary authority, which is not protected under the confidentiality provisions.
+It introduces confidentiality protections for records created by the physician well-being program, exempting them from public disclosure and discovery, while also stipulating that reports must be made to the disciplining authority if a participant is unable to practice safely or if a patient has been harmed.
+The bill also emphasizes that any reports made under these provisions are not privileged and are subject to public records laws.

 Statutes affected: Original Bill: 18.130.020, 18.130.070